 As is usually the case with such questions, D.B.’s problem is discussed in Scouting’s literature.
 The Scoutmaster Handbook covers the subject in a section called “Inappropriate Behavior” on page 129.
-It suggests that the troop’s boy leaders can usually end disruptions.
-It also includes some advice if the older boys can’t handle the problem.
+It suggests that the troop’s youth leaders can usually end disruptions.
+It also includes some advice if the older kids can’t handle the problem.

 Troop Committee Member J.S.

 Los Angeles, Calif.